 If you find the math challenging to do, don’t worry: once you determine your ratios and figure out how much one pill “covers”, it gets a lot easier.

-And I made a tool to help you!
+And I made a few tools to help you!

 Check out this free enzyme calculator which does the math to determine the ratios on exactly how much one pill “covers” for your successful meal.